 Learn SQL: Main Concepts and Principles Explained

-In this section, we are going to explain the meaning of SQL: it is a Structured Query Language.
-It allows people to store and manage data in relational databases.
-To learn SQL, you should know that commands are categorized into two groups, containing different types of commands.
+SQL allows people to store and manage data in relational databases.
+To learn SQL, you should know that commands are categorized into two groups of different types of commands.

 - Data manipulation language (DML): used when you want to retrieve and change/update/delete data.